Siwandu is set in a great location...

 Notes: Siwandu is a small place that is happy to have children to visit.
 That said, parents should be aware that this camp is not fenced and wildlife can pass through at any time; children cannot be left unaccompanied.

 Power supply: Solar Power

-Power supply notes: Mainly solar (for hot water), with generator assistance (the generator normally runs when guests are out on activities).
-Type of plug: 3-pin UK-style plug sockets in all rooms.
-You can charge items only 10.00am–midday and 6.00–10.00pm, but a battery inverter provides power overnight for the lights and fans.
+Power supply notes: Mainly solar (for hot water), with generator assistance (the generator normally runs when guests are out on activities, roughly 10am–noon and 6–10pm, which are the times hair driers can be used).
+Type of plug: Multiplug sockets (UK, European, American) in all rooms.
+You can charge items at any time.
+Inverter batteries provide overnight power for the lights and fans.

-Communications: There is intermittent cellphone reception at Selous Safari Camp, though travellers should note that the use of cellphones in public areas is not allowed.
-The camp’s satellite phone is for camp use and emergencies only.
+Communications: There are pockets of Airtel cellphone reception, though travellers should note that the use of cellphones in public areas is not allowed.

 Health & safety